Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/other-revenues.md

 ---
-title: Other Revenues - ReturnSuite Docs
+title: Other Revenues
-description: Modeling revenues that are not directly associated with leased spaces.
+description: Modeling revenues that are not directly associated with leased spaces
 nav-title: Other revenues
 nav-group: Updating the model
 ---